 If the site administrator bulk uploads user data via .csv file, it is essential to use the correct convention to represent the new profile field.
 The convention is profile_field_shortname

 Replace 'shortname' with the actual short name used for the new profile field eg. dob.
 So the field should read something like profile_field_dob.

-Also, you will need to visit Settings > Site Administration > Users > Accounts > User Profile Fields > Create new Profile Field before attempting to upload a file using it.
+Also, you will need to visit Administration > Site Administration > Users > Accounts > User Profile Fields > Create new Profile Field before attempting to upload a file using it.
 Creating an upload file first with custom profile fields without creating the User Profile Fields first in Site Administration will result in the error profile_field_shortname is not a valid field name.